interactive-data-language/vscode-idl/README.md

 - For IDL, you'll need IDL 8.8.0 or newer (enforced, and checked, when notebooks start)

 - For ENVI, you'll need ENVI 6.0 or ENVI 5.7.
 Any other version of ENVI is not guaranteed to work.

-## Features

-- IDL Notebooks for a new, modern, and ad-hoc way to develop IDL code!
-Check out the examples to learn about how they work (accessible through the sidebar of the extension).

-- Before compiling any code, more than 100 syntax errors/problems/hints are detected and reported to users.

-- Syntax errors you encounter while writing code offer information/details on why they are problems to help you learn the in's and out's of IDL better.

-- Syntax-based highlighting to make it easy to visually catch errors.
-This new-and-improved highlighting experience also accentuates keywords and operators like never before.
-Actual colors will depend on your theme and there is a guide for how you can customize token colors/appearances for IDL.

-- Ability to format your code on save and have control over key formatting preferences.
-The default matches what we think of as a modern approach and styling to IDL code that will be welcoming to new users.

-- AutoDoc which, if enabled, automatically adds/updates documentation for user routines as you save your files.
-Works for routines and structure definitions found within "\_\_define" named procedures

-- **Debugging!** A preview release of debugging has been implemented and is stable enough for use. **Note**: this is going to be re-worked over the course of the next 3-6 months

-- Hover help for user-defined variables, functions, procedures, arguments, and keywords.

-- Integrated hover help for core IDL and ENVI routines, their keywords, and structure properties.

-- Integrated support for ENVI and IDL task files in workspaces and on IDL's path, including auto complete and hover help

-- Go-to definition for functions, procedures, and methods from user defined routines

-- Extensive auto-complete built on the IDL and ENVI documentation.
-Auto-complete is also automatic (you don't have to press Ctrl + Space in order to trigger it).

-- Provides a high-level outline of your code with global constructs (i.e. routines and main level programs)

-- Profiling.
-Get basic profiling information for your routines and access via buttons or commands.

-- Custom IDL color themes.
-If you are feeling like you miss the IDL Workbench, then the "Retro IDL" theme is for you!
-Two more dark themes are included and are "Novus IDL" and "Neon IDL."

-- Finds `TODO` statements just like the workbench

-- Support for VSCode's auto-comment (Ctrl+/ or command+/)

-- Code snippets for common code blocks

-- Colorization and schema validation of ENVI and IDL task files.

-- Commands (Ctrl+shift+p) for terminal and debug sessions:

-  - Opening an IDL session

-  - Compiling

-  - Running PRO files (run button in the workbench)

-  - Executing PRO files as batch files (single line statements)

-  - Execution controls (stop, in, over, out) for IDL in a terminal

-  - Plus some others!

-- Support for internationalization

-  - Submit a bug/feature for adding languages.
-Hopefully they are for a language that you speak, so you could also help with the translation :)

 ## Known Issues